iGranDav/GDSheetController/Readme.md

 Usage
 -----
-You may need to use ``GDSheetViewController`` as a root view controller.
+You may need to use ``GDSheetController`` as a root view controller.
 No need to subclass it.

 ###Example in your appDelegate